jeonghanlee/EPICS-env/README.md

 [![Linter Run](https://github.com/jeonghanlee/EPICS-env/actions/workflows/linter.yml/badge.svg)](https://github.com/jeonghanlee/EPICS-env/actions/workflows/linter.yml)
 [![Docker Image CI](https://github.com/jeonghanlee/EPICS-env/actions/workflows/docker-image.yml/badge.svg)](https://github.com/jeonghanlee/EPICS-env/actions/workflows/docker-image.yml)

-This is the EPICS Configuration Environment for my personal purpose.
+This is the EPICS base and various modules Configuration Environment for the ALS-U project and my personal purpose.
 There are a plenty of diverse ways we can do.
-However, it is designed for me to minimize my limited resources to support the reproduceable EPICS environment.
+However, it is designed for me to minimize my limited resources to support the reproduceable EPICS environment in various platform.
 I would like to use almost pure Makefile instead of packages, continuous integration tools, such as Ansible, Conda, Puppet, and even shell scripts.
 Unfortunately, I used "shell tricks" a bit within Makefile rules, but I tried to use the generic Makefile rules as much as I can.
+I want to have a system which works without looking for their depedencies over next 10 years.

 ## Tested